Fair-Squares/fs-docs/docs/intro.md

 ### Our Approach

-We envision Fair Squares not as a traditional business, but as a neutral housing protocol.
-The protocol's primary objective is to address the core need of housing, aiming to mold this into a universally consistent, predictable, and affordable solution.
-Revenue generated will be governed by its token holders, stemming from various transactions on the platform.
+We envision Fair Squares as neutral infrastructure: an open coordination layer for housing capital allocation.
+Revenue (net operating income settlements from housing corporations, potential protocol fees) is routed transparently and reflected in pool economics.
+Token holders govern upgrade paths and risk parameters through configurable tracks—minimizing governance surface while maintaining resilience.

 We're glad to have you on this journey towards a more equitable housing future.
 Welcome aboard!